Chweya » Fiscal Policy

 Effects of Fiscal Policies on Exchange Rates

-The effect of fiscal policy on the currency is highly dependent on the economic situation.
-Since each country is unique and the economic environment is constantly changing, it is very hard to tell exactly how fiscal policy will affect exchange rates.
+The effect of fiscal policy on the currency is highly dependent on the state of the economy.
+Since each country is unique and the economic environment is constantly evolving, it is challenging to predict precisely how fiscal policy will impact exchange rates.

 Let’s say a government has a budget deficit due to an expansionary fiscal policy.
 To finance the deficit, the government can work with the central bank to print fresh currency (also known as quantitative easing).

-The newly printed money can be used by the government in their economic development projects.
-The increase in money supply can end up being inflationary and lead to the weakening in the value of the domestic currency to foreign currencies.
+The government can use the newly printed money in its economic development projects.
+The increase in money supply can end up being inflationary and lead to a weakening of the value of the domestic currency against foreign currencies.

 Fiscal Policy vs. Monetary Policy

 The government handles fiscal policy.
-It means using taxes and how much the government spends to boost or slow down the economy.
+It refers to the use of taxes and the government’s spending to either boost or slow down the economy.

 The U.S. Federal Reserve Board manages monetary policy.
 This is about controlling the amount of money available in the country.
-The goal is to keep employment high, prices stable, and interest rates reasonable, as instructed by Congress.
+The goal is to maintain high employment levels, stable prices, and reasonable interest rates, as instructed by Congress.

 The Federal Reserve uses different tools to control the amount of money in circulation and how much people spend and borrow: